 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-The Music Resources Guide contains quick links to key music databases for scholarly research and online listening.
+contains quick links to key music databases for scholarly research and online listening.
 It also contains links to websites of publicly available online scores, collected editions, and professional associations.
-Here too you can find a regularly updated list of new books, scores, CDs and DVDs available in the Elder Music Library.
+Here too are regularly updated lists of new books, scores, CDs and DVDs.

 Online Learninghttp://www.adelaide.edu.au/library/about/libraries/eml/Oxford Music Online is a portal that enables searching in Grove Music Online and other Oxford reference content in the one location.
 Students can access Oxford Music Online which houses Grove music online through the link on the Elder Music Library website at: http://www.adelaide.edu.au/library/about/libraries/eml/internet_resources/